shauryasingh20/Churn-Analysis/README.md

 ![Churn Prediction Dashboard](images/predicted_churners.png)

-Displays customers predicted to churn using the trained machine learning model, segmented by age group, contract type, and more.
+Displays customers predicted to churn using the trained model, segmented by age group, contract type, and more.

 > _Save your dashboard screenshots as `churn_dashboard.png` and `predicted_churners.png` in a folder named `images/`._